 Hal did not return to the house after the funeral.
 He never came to Bristol again.

-Unexpectedly, father flung open the door with a merry ‘Huzzah!’ just as he used to do, at the second the startled puss launched itself across the room, reaching the door as it opened.
+Father flung open the door with a merry ‘Huzzah!’ just as he used to do, at the second the startled puss launched itself across the room, reaching the door as it opened.
 The timber crashed back upon its hinges, bowling Kitty into the fireplace.
 I remember an instant of deathly hush after the animal stopped yowling.

 Ten days later, as I breakfasted, there came a thunderous banging at our door.
 My godfather, Robert Yeamans, swept in, cloak swirling, doublet buttons fastened lopsidedly marking his haste.
-He was waving two pages covered in handwriting that I recognised so well.
+He was waving two pages covered in the dear handwriting that I recognised so well.
 My heart thumped as he pressed them to my hand and I read,

 My good friend,